fetchai/fetchd/docs/docs/how-to-use-browser-wallet.md

 4. After entering all the details, the browser wallet will prompt you to review the operation and approve it if you are happy with it.

-That’s it!
+That's it!
 Your transaction will be sent to the native address you input.

 To see previous transactions you can also check out one of many different [block explorers](https://explore-fetchhub.fetch.ai/account/fetch1c2wlfqn6eqqknpwcr0na43m9k6hux94dp6fx4y) that have Fetch.ai as an option and input your mainnet address.

-**Disclaimer — Although you can access test networks from the browser wallet, do not send TESTFET tokens to a Fetch.ai address on Cosmostation as TESTFET has no value and will not appear.**
+**Disclaimer - Although you can access test networks from the browser wallet, do not send TESTFET tokens to a Fetch.ai address on Cosmostation as TESTFET has no value and will not appear.**

 ## **FAQs**